Akai MPC

 The Akai MPC (originally MIDI Production Center, now Music Production Center) is a series of music workstations produced by Akai from 1988 onwards.
 MPCs combine sampling and sequencing functions, allowing users to record portions of sound, modify them and play them back as sequences.

-The first MPCs were designed by the American engineer Roger Linn, who had designed the successful LM-1 and LinnDrum drum machines in the 1980s.
+The MPC was created by the American engineer Roger Linn, who had designed the successful LM-1 and LinnDrum drum machines in the 1980s.
 Linn aimed to create an intuitive instrument, with a grid of pads that can be played similarly to a traditional instrument such as a keyboard or drum kit.
-Rhythms can be created using samples of any sound.

-The MPC had a major influence on the development of electronic and hip-hop music.
-It led to new sampling techniques, with users pushing its technical limits to creative effect.
+The MPC had a major influence on the development of electronic and hip-hop music, and led to new sampling techniques as users pushed its technical limits.
 It had a democratizing effect on music production, allowing artists to create elaborate tracks without traditional instruments or recording studios.
-Its pad interface was adopted by numerous manufacturers and became standard in DJ technology.
+Its pad interface was adopted by numerous manufacturers, became standard in DJ technology.
+Prominent users of the MPC include DJ Shadow, J Dilla and Kanye West.

 Development

-The MPC was designed by Roger Linn (pictured in 2010), who also created the LinnDrum.
+The MPC was created by Roger Linn (pictured in 2010), who also made the LinnDrum.

 By the late 1980s, drum machines had become popular for creating beats and loops without instrumentalists, and hip-hop artists were using samplers to take portions of existing recordings and create new compositions.
 Grooveboxes, machines that combined these functions, such as those by E-mu Systems, required knowledge of music production and cost up to $10,000.

 The original MPC, the MPC-60, was a collaboration between the Japanese company Akai and the American engineer Roger Linn.
 Linn had designed the successful LM-1 and LinnDrum, two of the earliest drum machines to use samples (prerecorded sounds).
 His company, Linn Electronics, had closed following the failure of the Linn 9000, a drum machine and sampler.
 According to Linn, his collaboration with Akai "was a good fit because Akai needed a creative designer with ideas and I didn't want to do sales, marketing, finance or manufacturing, all of which Akai was very good at".

 Linn described the MPC as an attempt to "properly re-engineer" the Linn 9000.
 He disliked reading instruction manuals and wanted to create an intuitive interface that simplified music production.
 He designed the functions, including the panel layout and hardware specification, and created the software with his team.
 He credited the circuitry to a team led by the English engineer David Cockerell.
 Akai handled the production engineering, making the MPC "more manufacturable".
 The first model, the MPC60 (MIDI Production Center), was released on December 8, 1988, and retailed for $5,000.
 It was followed by the MPC60 MkII and the MPC3000.

 After Akai went out of business in 2006, Linn left the company and its assets were purchased by Numark.
 Akai has continued to produce MPC models without Linn.
 Linn was critical, saying: "Akai seems to be making slight changes to my old 1986 designs for the original MPC, basically rearranging the deck chairs on the Titanic."